pillopk/tablefactory/docs/docs-factory-reference.md

 (boolean) function setRowSelection(refValue, selected, checked)
 ```
 With this function the row specified by its reference value ('*refValue*') is selected
-or checked according with function parameters '*selected*' and '*checked*'.
+or checked according with function parameters.
 If '*selected*' or '*checked*' are null relative actual selection will be mantained.
 Return value indicates if table selection was modified.